6 Signs You Should Consider Working in Web Development

 Keep reading to see if you fit the bill.

 You might make a good web developer if …

 You’re the friend people call to ask for advice.
 If something is wrong, you find a way to make it right.
 If something is broken, you figure out how to fix it.
 You love solving problems, even if it is a multi-step process.

-Sometimes web developers will be tasked with assessing an existing program to identify areas of improvement.
+Sometimes web developers will be tasked with assessing an existing site or program to identify areas of improvement.
 This investigative process will appeal to those who enjoy finding and fixing the root of a problem.

 2. You are understanding

 People come to you because they know you will listen to them and appreciate their point of view.
 If your friends ask a favor, they know they can count on you to follow through.
 “At the end of the day, what you are developing is for real people,” says Becky Putnam of seoplus+.

 As a web developer, the goal is to communicate the message that the client intends.
 You need to be able to understand and implement both user and client perspectives.

 “No matter what position you hold, you should always be able to put yourself in the shoes of the end-user,” Putnam explains.
 “If you develop with these people in mind, you will create a better solution.”

 3. You are resourceful